 There’s been a lot of talk lately about crime and safety in Guatemala, most of it related to the flow of children from Central America to the U.S. We want to address this topic as honestly and directly as possible.

-The better you understand the situation in Guatemala, the more comfortable you will be traveling here.
+The better you understand the situation in Guatemala, the more comfortable you will be traveling within the nation.
 Guatemala is a fantastic country that has much to offer foreign visitors.
+The people and culture are absolutely amazing.
 It does, however, have crime and violence.
-Most crime is not directed at tourists and if you visit the right places and are somewhat travel-savvy, your chances of being a victim are fairly low.
+Most crime is not directed at tourists, and if you visit the right places and are somewhat travel-savvy, your chances of being a victim are fairly low.
+The following is basic information that will help keep you safe and healthy during your time in Guatemala.

 In 2014, there was a large uptick in the number of child refugees coming to the U.S. from Guatemala, Honduras, and El Salvador.
 The debate over the cause of this migration is well documented in the media — just search for “Central American refugees” in Google and you’ll find a wealth of information, some of it helpful and some of it less so.